law108000/nestjs-blueprint-crud/README.md

   <a href="https://bundlephobia.com/package/nestjs-blueprint-crud"><img src="https://img.shields.io/bundlephobia/min/nestjs-blueprint-crud" alt="Bundle Size" /></a>
 </div>

-A comprehensive NestJS library for automatic CRUD operations with TypeORM, complex queries, and entity associations.
+A NestJS library that brings Sails.js blueprint concepts and compatibility to the contemporary ecosystem with full TypeScript support.

 > If you find this library helpful, please consider giving it a ⭐ on [GitHub](https://github.com/law108000/nestjs-blueprint-crud)!